The maximum number of induced $C_5$'s in a planar graph

 Now we remove the vertices in $S$ one by one in careful order, such that in each step we remove $O(n)$ induced $C_5$'s.
-Note that any $v\in V(G)$ is joined to at most $6$ vertices from $X\cup Y\cup \{u,w\}$.
-Thus, since $G'$ is planar, we may remove the vertices of $S$ one by one in a way that in each step the removed vertex has at most $11$ neighbours in the current graph.
+Note that any $v\in S$ is joined to at most $2$ vertices from $X$ (else $G$ contains a subdivision of $K_{3,3}$ which is impossible by Kuratowski’s theorem).
+Similarly, it is joined to at most $2$ vertices from $Y$, so it is joined to at most $6$ vertices from $X\cup Y\cup \{u,w\}$.
+Thus, since $\tilde{G}$ is planar, we may remove the vertices of $S$ one by one in a way that in each step the removed vertex has at most $11$ neighbours in the current graph.
 This way, by Lemma \ref{basicbound}, we remove at most ${11 \choose 2}\cdot n$ induced $C_5$'s in each step.
 Thus, while removing the vertices in $S$, we remove at most $o(n^2)$ induced $C_5$'s.